DreymaR/BigBagKbdTrixPKL/README.md

 [Θώθ][ThothW] – What Is This?
 -----------------------------
-This is my Big Bag Of Tricks, obviously!
-That is, my many mods and tweaks and bells and whistles.
+* This is the Big Bag Of Tricks, obviously!
+That is, my many layout mods and tweaks and bells and whistles.
+* It's mostly centered around the brilliant Colemak keyboard layout, with my own `[eD]` AltGr layers and dead keys,...
+* ...ergonomic mods both for Colemak, the Tarmak learning layouts and other layouts,...
-It's mostly centered around the brilliant Colemak keyboard layout, and the incredibly useful Extend layers which work with any layout.
+* ...and the incredibly useful Extend layers which work with any layout.
-* This repo is home to the **EPiKaL PKL** (**EPKL**) layout program, with several improvements over the old PKL.
+* This GitHub repository is home to the **EPiKaL PKL** (**EPKL**) layout program, with several improvements over the old PKL.
 * It also implements most of my Big Bag "tricks" for EPKL, as layouts and other files.
 * Info about DreymaR's Big Bag of keyboard trickery is mainly found on the Colemak forum:
 	- The [Big Bag main topic][CmkBBT] with better explanations and links.